-(Establish Allocation and Minimum Flows for Surface Water) inaccordance with the policies in Chapters 3.2 and 3.11 of this Plan.
+(Establish Allocation and Minimum Flows for Surface Water) in accordance with the policies in Chapters 3.2 and 3.11 of this Plan.
 Policy 4 (f) (Establish Sustainable Yields from Groundwater) Amend Policy 4(f):inaccordance with the policies in Chapters 3.2 and 3.11 of this Plan.
-Standard 3.3.4.28 (How riparian planting and stock exclusion fencing shall apply) Adda newadvisory note: In the Waikato and Waipa River catchments, refer also to Chapter 3.11.
+Standard 3.3.4.28 (How riparian planting and stockexclusion fencing shall apply) Add a new advisory note: In the Waikato and Waipa River catchments, refer also to Chapter 3.11.

 3.4.5 Implementation methods-The Use of Water Rule 3.4.5.6 Permitted Activity Rule - Use of Water for Crop and Pasture Irrigation Add a new advisory note: Subject to compliance with any specified requirements, reporting through a Farm Environment Plan is a valid means of supplying data under this rule.
 Rule 3.4.5.7 Controlled Activity Rule - Use of Water for Crop and Pasture Irrigation Add a new advisory note: Subject to compliance with any specified requirements, reporting through a Farm Environment Plan is a valid means of supplying data under this rule.

 3.5 Discharges Background and Explanation Insert new section at end of the Background and Explanation section: Discharges associated with Farming Land Use Chapter 3.11 addresses the use of land for farming in the Waikato and Waipa River catchments including associated diffuse.
 Objective 3.5.2 Amend Objective 3.5.2 by adding a new clause c) as follows (and consequential renumbering): c) does not have adverse effects that are inconsistent with the objectives for the Waikato and Waipa River catchments in Section 3.11.2.

-Dringing Amond Principal Pagagns for adopting the Objective Principal Reasons for Amend Principal Reasons for adopting the Objective: adopting the Objective outlined in Sections 3.1.2, 3.11.2 and 5.2.5 of this Plan 3.5.3 Policy 2(a) Amend 3.5.3 Policy 2(a): Managing Discharges to Water with More than Minor Adverse Effects) with the policies in Sections 3.2.3 and 3.11.3 of this Plan 3.5.3 Policy 4 Discharges to Add a new advisory note: Land: Advisory Note In the Waikato and Waipa River catchments, refer also to Chapter 3.11.
-3.5.3 Policy 5(b) Amend 3.5.3 Policy 5(b): Ground Water with the policies in Sections 3.2.3 and 3.11.3 of this Plan Explanation and Principal Reasons for Adopting the Policies Add at the end of Policy 2 para: The cross reference to Section 3.11.3 recognises the specific water quality objectives sought to be achieved for the Waikato and Waipa River catchments through Chapter 3.11.
-Add at the end of Policy 6 para.: Chapter 3.11 addresses how water quality aspects of the Vision and Strategy will be given effect to in the Waikato and Waipa River catchments.
-Rule 3.5.5.1 Amendopening of rule: Permitted Activity Rule - Discharge of Farm Animal Effluent onto Land The point-source discharge of contaminants onto land Advisory Notes to Rule 3.5.5.1 Permitted Activity Rule- Discharge of Farm Animal Effluent onto Land Add new bullet point: Diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens associated with use of land for farming in the Waikato and Waipa River catchments are addressed in Chapter 3.11.
-Rule 3.5.5.2 Amendopening of rule: Permitted Activity Rule - Discharge of Feed Pad and The point-source discharge of feed pad
+Principal Reasons for adopting the Objective Amend Principal Reasons for adopting the Objective: outlined in Sections 3.1.2, 3.11.2 and 5.2.5 of this Plan 3.5.3 Policy 2(a) Amend 3.5.3 Policy 2(a): Managing with the policies in Sections 3 .2.3 and 3.11.3 of this Plan Dischargesto Waterwith More than Minor Adverse Effects) 3.5.3 Policy 4 Add a new advisory note: Discharges to Land: Advisory Note In the Waikato and Waipa River catchments, refer also to Chapter 3.11.
+3.5.3 Policy 5(b) Amend 3.5.3 Policy 5(b): Ground Water with the policies in Sections 3.2.3 and 3.11.3 of this Plan Explanation Add at the end of Policy 2 para: and Principal Reasons for Adoptingthe The cross reference to Section 3.11.3 recognises the specific water quality objectives sought to be achieved for the Waikato and Waipa River catchments through Chapter 3.11.
+Policies Add at the end of Policy 6 para.: Chapter 3.11 addresses how water quality aspects of the Vision and Strategy will be given effect to in the Waikato and Waipa River catchments.
+Rule 3.5.5.1 Amend opening of rule: Permitted Activity Rule - Discharge of Farm Animal Effluent onto Land The point-source discharge of contaminants onto land Advisory Notes Add new bullet point: to Rule 3.5.5.1 Permitted Activity Rule - Discharge of Farm Animal Effluent onto Land Diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens associated with use of land for farming in the Waikato and Waipa River catchments are addressed in Chapter 3.11.
+Rule 3.5.5.2 Amend opening of rule: Permitted Activity Rule - Discharge of Feed Pad and The point-source discharge of feed pad